 Stick to one colour palette – Coordination is so important when it comes to colour.
 Having a different colour for each room can really help to change the mood of each space.
 Also when choosing a colour, try to stay away from bold and vibrant hues.
 Stick to light and neutral tones, so you don’t find yourself painting the walls every couple of years.
 Neutral tones also provide great decorating flexibility.

 Embrace the arts – Having beautiful pieces of artwork in your home creates a really relaxed atmosphere.
 My house is adorned with various artwork and my favourite has got to be a picture of this gorgeous sandy beach with palm trees in the background and a crystal clear sand which is accompanied by the beautiful blue sea.
 Every time I look at this picture, I’m reminding of all the times I’ve travelled and I’m also inspired to book a beach holiday (which will be happening in 2019).
 Another important part of choosing the right art to compliment your home is making sure it’s suited to your tastes, for example if your thing is pop art , don’t opt for a portrait.
+There are also some amazing backdrops from Foxbackdrop that are worth taking a look at.

 Be brave – Another important part of mastering the art of decorating is to work with the space that you have.
 Be brave, be bold.
 Your home should be a reflection of your personality so think about the things you like: what makes you happy? what colours do you like? what kind of decor will you have?, it’s all about being true to yourself because you are the only person who will live in your space.
 Also, websites like Pinterest are a great source of inspiration if you’re ever stuck for ideas.
 For more inspiration on living spaces, Click Here.